7 Potential Causes of Brain Fog [+Symptoms & Solutions]

 • Exercise.
 Not only is exercise great for your body, but it also gives your brain the necessary boost.
 As your heart rate increases, it pumps blood faster, increasing circulation and bringing more oxygen to your brain.
 As a result, your mind will feel sharper and more focused.

 • Try meditation.
 Take fifteen minutes every day to breathe and reconnect with yourself, away from all stress and responsibilities.
+Find out more about how meditation can enhance mental clarity in our article on IQ and meditation.

 • Visit a mental health professional.
 If you suspect that your brain fog is caused by anxiety, ADHD, or other mental disorders, consult a professional.
 They can advise you on how to proceed with treatment and prescribe medication to help with brain fog, if necessary.